Lapin0t/phd-manuscript/main/02_games.typ

 The $strat.play$ function takes as inputs an active position $i cl I^+$, an active state  $s cl strat.stp th i$  over $i$ and returns one of three things:

-#par(hanging-indent: 2em)[$R th i$ ~~ _return move_ \
+#par(hanging-indent: 2em)[$R th i$ ~~ _"return move"_ \
-  This case was not present in Levy & Staton~#num-cite(<LevyS14>), but it allows a strategy to end the game, provided it exhibits an output.
-As we will see in @sec-itree with interaction trees, this is crucial for compositional manipulation.
+  This case was not present in #nm[Levy] & #nm[Staton]~#num-cite(<LevyS14>), but it allows a strategy to end the game, provided it exhibits an output.
+As we will see with interaction trees in @sec-itree, this allows to equip transition systems with a monad structure, an important tool for compositional manipulation.
 ]

-#par(hanging-indent: 2em)[$strat.stp th i$ ~~ _silent move_ \
+#par(hanging-indent: 2em)[$strat.stp th i$ ~~ _"silent move"_ \
   In this case, the strategy postpones progression in the game.
-This case allows for strategies to be _partial_ in the same sense as Venanzio Capretta's
+This case allows for strategies to be _partial_ in the same sense as #nm[Capretta]'s
   #delay.t monad~#mcite(<Capretta05>). _Total strategies_ without this case would
   make perfect sense, but we are interested in arbitrary, hence partial, computations.
 ]

-#par(hanging-indent: 2em)[$G.game.client game.extA strat.stn$ ~~ _client move_ \
+#par(hanging-indent: 2em)[$(G.game.client game.extA strat.stn) th i$ ~~ _"client move"_ \
-  By @def-hg-ext, this data consists of a client move valid at the current position, together with a passive state over the next position.
+  By @def-hg-ext, this data consists of a client move valid at the current position $i$, together with a passive state over the next position.
 This case is the one which actually _chooses_ a move and sends it to a hypothetical opponent.
 ]

 The #strat.coplay function is simpler.
-By @def-hg-ext, it takes a passive position, a passive state over it, and a currently valid server move, and must then return an active state over the next position.
+By @def-hg-ext, it takes a passive position, a passive state over it, and a currently valid _"server move"_, and must then return an active state over the next position.

 #guil[You could explain why there is no return move for Opponent.]
 #tom[+1!
 Et "compositional manipulation" survend un peu le truc, non?]
+#peio[C'est mieux?]

+#remark[
+  It might seem as if the hypothetical opponent must be pure, as return and silent moves appear in #strat.play but not in #strat.coplay, but this is not the case.
+  Recall that we are working
+  with an alternating game.
+The intent is that the transition system specifies the behavior of a strategy when the client is in control of the game.
+When a hypothetical opponent plays a return move or silent move, they do not give the control back to the client.
+As such the client does not have anything to do in these cases, and is in fact unaware of these kinds of moves played by the server.
+]

 == Strategies as Indexed Interaction Trees <sec-itree>

-In @def-tsys, I have defined strategies similarly to Levy & Staton~#mcite(<LevyS14>), that is, by a state-and-transition-function presentation of automata.
+In @def-tsys, I have defined strategies similarly to #nm[Levy] and
+#nm[Staton]~#mcite(<LevyS14>), that is, by a state-and-transition-function
+presentation of automata.
 This representation is theoretically satisfying, however most of the time it is painful to work with formally.
-As an example, let's assume I want to define a binary combinator, taking two systems as arguments and returning a third one.
-Each of these is a dependent record with four fields, so that I have to work with eight input components to define two families of states, and then, depending on these new states, I have to write two suitable transition functions.
+As an example, let's assume I want to define a binary combinator, taking two transition systems as arguments and returning a third one.
+Each of the two inputs is a dependent record with four fields, so that I have to work with eight input components to define the resulting transition systems, itself consisting of two families of states, and then, depending on these new states, two suitable transition functions.
 This is a lot to manage!

-The heaviness of explicitly constructing automata is one of the reasons why widely used programming languages have introduced syntactic facilities like the "yield" and "await" keywords for writing state machines. #peio[ref?]
+This unwieldiness is well-known: while useful, writing state-machine-like code is closely linked to the dreaded _spaghetti code_ and _callback hell_.
+It is perhaps the prime reason why widely used programming languages have started organizing it using syntactic facilities like the #txtt("yield") keyword of python's _generators_#margin-note[
+  For enlighting background on Python's generator syntax, see for example the Motivation section of the #link("https://peps.python.org/pep-0255/")[PEP 255].
+] or the #txtt("await") keyword for sequencing asynchronous _promises_ (or _awaitables_),
+now common in event-driven programming.
+Both of these concepts are automata in disguise.
+Their associated syntactic constructs allow one to write automata featuring bespoke state transitions (producing a sequence element, sleeping in wait of a network response) as if they were normal code.
+As the precise definition of the state space is left implicit and for the language implementation to work out, it can no longer be manipulated by the programmer.
+What is left is an opaque notion of automata (e.g., generators, awaitables), for which the only possible operation is _stepping_, i.e., running until the next transition.
+In this section I will apply this methodology to the definition of transitions systems over games and this will take us to my first contribution: _indexed interaction trees_.

 #tom[Ça je connais pas du tout.]
 #yann[Euuuh je ne comprends pas bien le lien avec cooperative multithreading]

-In order to rectify this, we forget about states altogether.
+#peio[Better?]

 Notice that @def-tsys is exactly the definition of a coalgebra for some endofunctor on $base.Set^(I^+) times base.Set^(I^-)$.
 Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite trees, describing the traces of any possible transition system over $G$.
+This "universal" state space---the state space of the final coalgebra---will be our core notion of automata.

 #tom[Là-dessus ptet dire "modulo les questions de taille" quelque part?]
+#peio[Je comprend pas où ça poserait pb, la coinduction coq nous donne bien
+une coalgèbre terminale des t-sys de taille $alpha$ (les itree), elle-mème un t-sys de taille $alpha$, il n'y a pas de bump de taille.]

 However, before constructing this final coalgebra, I will simplify the setting slightly.
 Notice that we can easily make passive states disappear, by